 Review received from RH of London on 16/09/2019

 Arrive at the airport where you will be met and transferred to the farm.
 You will have time to settle into your room and visit the horses before enjoying your first evening meal and meeting your host family and fellow riders.
 Meals are freshly made using local ingredients, many of which are produced on the farm, and showcase the best of wholesome Croatian cuisine.
-If riders have an early arrival time, there is an opportunity to spend some time at leisure in the town of Pula, and then be transferred after lunch (on own) to the farm.
+Settle into your accommodations in the small village of Hrboki, which is 25km from Pula.

-After a traditional breakfast of fresh bread, ham, cheese and home-made preserves, you will go to the ranch where a horse will be selected for you.
+After a traditional breakfast of fresh bread/rolls, ham, cheese and home-made preserves, we will go to the ranch where a horse will be selected for you.
 Today is an easy riding day through open countryside.
 The first day’s riding will ensurethat you are suited and happy with your mount.
 The first stop is picnic lunch near the village Orihi.
 Lunch is served in a picnic area near the pilgrimage cross from where, on a clear day, sea can be seen both east and west.
-Next stop will be at the small but fascinating caves of Festinsko Kraljevstvo and take a short tour around them.
-The caves were accidentally discovered in the 1930’s underneath a vineyard and are now open to the public.
+Next stop will be at the small but fascinating caves of Feštinsko Kraljevstvo, which were accidentally discovered in the 1930’s underneath a vineyard, and are now open to the public.
 A 20-minute visit (entrance fee included) in the ‘Kingdom of Feštini’ will help show what forms the foundations of the Istrian Peninsula.
-A complimentary Medica (honeyflavoured grappa) will help to enhance the illusions and treasures that this underground little world has to offer.
-After a picnic lunch you will continue the ride by heading south across the Istrian hinterland.
-Along the way there are some amazing views of the peninsula, especially from a pilgrimage cross near the village of Orihi, from where, on a clear day, there areh breathtaking views of the sea both east and west.
+A complimentary Medica (honey-flavoured grappa) will help to enhance the illusions and treasures that this underground little world has to offer.
+We shall continue the leisurely ride heading closer to the central Istra.
+Each season’s colours contribute to an ever-changing landscape.
 Although more and more visitors are drawn to discover the Istrian hinterland, it is still a unique pleasure to meander along the rural back roads.
-Late afternoon we shall arrive to a horse ranch in the village of Manjadvorci, where we shall have a well-deserved evening meal and accommodation with a possibility to use the swimming pool for the ones that wish to relax in the pool before bed.
+Late afternoon we shall arrive to a horse ranch in the village of Karnevali, where we shall have a well-deserved evening meal and accommodation with a possibility to use the swimming pool for the ones that wish to relax in the pool before bed.